Adaptive-treed bandits: Tree-armed bandits

 for a rate

 \end{theorem}

-This rate matches, up to log factors, the rates in upper bounds which have previously been proved, for example for the zooming algorithm of \citet{kleinberg_multi-armed_2008}, or the HOO algorithm of \citet{bubeck_x-armed_2011}.
+This rate matches, up to log factors, the rates in upper bounds which have previously been proved, for example for the zooming algorithm of Kleinberg, Slivkins and Upfal \cite{kleinberg_multi-armed_2008}, or the HOO algorithm of Bubeck \textit{et al.} \cite{bubeck_x-armed_2011}.
 In the following, we will show that it also matches upper bounds for the adaptive algorithm described in this paper.

-We begin by showing that, up to log factors, \autoref{alg:atb} achieves the same rates, given only knowledge of the quality \(\gamma.\) We note that a similar result was stated by \citet{slivkins_multi-armed_2011}, in the case of a single finite tree.
-In the following, we use a novel argument to correct a flaw in the argument of \citeauthor{slivkins_multi-armed_2011},\footnote{The proof of \citeauthor{slivkins_multi-armed_2011}' Lemma 4.4(b) incorrectly assumes that all deactivated boxes have been selected.} and also extend the result to multiple, infinite trees \(\mathcal T_i.\)
+We begin by showing that, up to log factors, Algorithm~\ref{alg:atb} achieves the same rates, given only knowledge of the quality $\gamma$.
+We note that a similar result was stated by Slivkins \cite{slivkins_multi-armed_2011}, in the case of a single finite tree.
+In the following, we use a novel argument to fix a gap in the argument of Slivkins,\footnote{The proof of Slivkins' Lemma~4.4(b) incorrectly assumes that all deactivated boxes have been selected.} and also extend the result to multiple, infinite trees $\mathcal T_i$.